bluerobotics/ardusub-gitbook/introduction/hardware-options/required-hardware/joystick.md

 # Joystick

-A joystick (hand controller, gamepad, etc) when connected to the topside controller is how the user provides control inputs to the vehicle.
+A joystick (also known as ahand controller, gamepad, etc) when connected to the topside controller is how the user provides control inputs to the vehicle.
 These inputs may be in the form of movement (stick control) or action items (button presses).

 QGroundControl has support for Microsoft's [XInput Game Controller API](https://docs.microsoft.com/en-us/windows/win32/xinput/xinput-game-controller-apis-portal) meaning any controller which supports XInput may be used.